usnordia/usnordia.github.io/README.md

+# Overview
 The icanhazdadjoke API endpoint enables you to reach a set of daily jokes on the icahazdadjoke.com web page.
 With queries as part of the Search function, you can use keywords to browse through a list of jokes.

 This documentation includes three parts:
-* an Overview of the icahazdadjoke API endpoint
+* an Overview of the icanhazdadjoke API endpoint
 * a step-by-step tutorial for using the icahazdadjoke API endpoint, and
 * the reference the OpenAPI specification for the icahazdadjoke API endpoint.